By Jayaram V

 detachment and inner stability.

-"This is the direct path for the purification of beings, for
+"This is the direct path for the purification of beings,

+of reference."
 Digha Nikaya 22

 With the right mindfulness comes the ability to abandon the wrong